 Initially, I was just looking to collect scripts.
 Over time, however, contributors all brought amazing ideas that resulted in the bloating of the repository.
 In order to slim things down, I decided to break out some of the side projects into individual repositories.

 At that point, I realized we needed an organization to group these projects, so I created The Renegade Coder GitHub Organization.
-Now, anytime someone has a great idea—such as creating an app for the Sample Programs collectionOpens in a new tab.—we can create a fresh repository for it.
+Now, anytime someone has a great idea—such as creating an app for the Sample Programs collection—we can create a fresh repository for it.

 Additional Changes

-Since launching The Renegade Coder GitHub Organization, I’ve created a CoreOpens in a new tab. team which I use to give write permissions to a select group of members.
+Since launching The Renegade Coder GitHub Organization, I’ve created a Core team which I use to give write permissions to a select group of members.
 These members can then assist in merging pull requests and maintaining documentation.

 On top of that, I’ve decided to start using the Projects tab—at least for Sample Programs.
 Now, all the work is broken down into four categories: